TylerBerzzz/SporcleShowdownStatistics/README.md

 # Sporcle Showdown
 ## Last Modified: 4/14/2024
+## This project is near complete!
+I will be rewritting everything to make it more clear soon.
 ## Overview
 This project was inspired by our competitive Sporcle trivia games on Discord, where my friends and I noticed varying performance across different categories such as movies, sports, science, and geography.
 Curious for a deeper analysis beyond our anecdotal evidence, we found that Sporcle's raw stats didn't offer the insights we sought.
 This repository was created to fill that gap by enabling detailed performance analysis through data scraping.